 In March 2011, in connection with a loan and security agreement entered into with Comerica, we issued to Comerica a warrant to purchase 15,957 shares of our Series C redeemable convertible preferred stock.
 The warrant contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, recapitalizations, reclassifications, exchanges, substitutions, consolidations, combinations and other similar events.
 In addition, the number of shares of common stock issuable upon conversion of the shares of Series C redeemable convertible preferred stock underlying the warrant are subject to adjustment for certain dilutive issuances pursuant to our certificate of incorporation as in effect prior to the completion of this offering.
-The provision for adjustment will become exercisable for 2,006 shares of common stock and will no longer be subject to adjustment for dilutive issuances.
+The provision for adjustment upon dilutive issuances is an element of the preferred stock into which the warrant is currently exercisable.
+Upon completion of this offering, the warrant will become exercisable for 2,006 shares of common stock and will no longer be subject to adjustment for dilutive issuances.
 The warrant expires on March 18, 2021, unless the Company is acquired prior to that time in a transaction in which the consideration paid by the acquirer is comprised solely of cash, promissory notes, or assumption of indebtedness.
 Both of our loan and security agreements with Comerica terminated upon our full repayment of all outstanding obligations under the agreements.